 Italy’s leading role at UNESCO is due to its rich cultural, artistic and natural heritage of course, but not exclusively.
 Our top-notch “human capital” is also much appreciated all over the world.
 Italian experts, artisans, engineers, scholars and scientists are called to intervene at the international level in order to train experts from other countries and provide technical support for drafting UNESCO dossiers, carrying out interventions in the field and implementing cultural heritage and cultural industries related programmes.
 One may namely cite Italy’s art conservators, who intervene in niche sectors like underwater archeology; the Carabinieri of the Department for the Protection of Cultural Heritage (TPC), who are champions in the fight against the illicit trafficking of cultural heritage.
 But also, our leading researches in the fields of hydrology, oceanography and seismology, or in theoretical physics within the scientific pole of Trieste.

 Italy is one of the 58 members of UNESCO’s governing body, the Executive Board, which are elected by the General Conference every four years.
-Italy has been re-elected for the sixth term in 2019.
+Italy has been re-elected for an additional term in 2023.

-Italy’s yearly contribution to UNESCO’s regular budget (some 11 million dollars, 4,1% of the Organization’s total budget) is based upon a scale of assessment which is calculated at the United Nations upon national population and GDP.
-For the biennium 2022-2023, we are the eight contributor to the Organization’s regular budget but the first for voluntary funds, with 30.5 million dollars per year.
-Italy has become the Organization’s second global contributor (regular and voluntary), after China.
+Italy’s yearly contribution to UNESCO’s regular budget is based upon a scale of assessment which is calculated at the United Nations upon national population and GDP.
+For the biennium 2024-2025, we are the fourth contributor to the Organization (around 81 million dollars, i.e., 6,5% of UNESCO’s budget) but the first for voluntary funds, with over 60 million dollars for the biennium.

 (*) This definition refers to the Italian Task Force which was put at UNESCO’s disposal by means of a bilateral MoU signed by the Italian Governement and UNESCO in February 2016, and not to the UN Blue Helmets whose deployment is ruled by ad-hoc UNSC Resolutions.